 Herbs from our garden add zest to the breakfast.
 A permaculture vegetable garden was added in the Fall 2009 using sheet mulching to create soil and swales for rainwater conservation.

-The garden produces tomatoes, squash, peppers, broccoli, cantaloupes, sweet potatoes, yukon gold potatoes, corn, beans and more.
+The garden produces tomatoes, sweet potatoes, asparagus and more.
 Blueberries, peach trees, autumn olives, cherries, plums and concord grapes were also planted.
 The garden will be expanded over time to produce more food for the inn and innkeepers.

 We are also mindful to purchase food that is not in containers/packaging that cannot be recycled.